Launch Options

 query parameter as a way to specify Chrome launch options using a JSON object.
 This provides a clean, structured approach to setting up your browser environment, and it allows features like stealth mode, setting headful mode, and custom Chrome arguments.

-Launching with our Residential Proxy
+Launching with Proxies

 import puppeteer from "puppeteer-core";